yuzomatoba/soccer-teams/README.md

 The docker compose command had the responsability to gather all the containers (Back-end, Front-end and Database) and take them up through the "npm run compose:up" command;

 </details>

+---
+🛠️ Built by

+It was created using the following tools: